 What are gastric polyps?

-What puts me at risk for gastric polyps?
+What increases my risk for gastric polyps?

 - Chronic gastritis caused by NSAIDs use or ulcers

 - Long-term use of proton pump inhibitor medicines (used to decrease stomach acid)